 The closest fishing tackle shop is `Lathams` of Potter Heigham, this can definitely be classified as a `Fishing Tackle Paradise` as it stocks everything from fresh and frozen baits to rods, reels and accessories – the prices are very good.
 Great baits are lob worm, canned sweet corn and bread flake, please do not keep you baits inside our holiday home as a bait fridge is kept in the garden tackle store.

 A fishing tackle store is in the garden, 8`Wide x 4`Height x 4`Deep, which is large enough to take all your rod bags, tackle boxes, ground bait buckets, suitcases, etc. It also has a bait fridge with freezer compartment, and a light on a double power socket.
 This facility is in the garden so as to make it easier for you to access your fishing tackle at any time day or night.
 It has 2 padlocks to help protect your items.
-We have also installed a 500 watt flood light which will illuminate the garden and river should you wish to use it.
+We have also installed a powerful LED flood light, it doesn’t attract midges, which will illuminate the garden and river should you wish to use it.
 A past visitor has very kindly left 2 swing bins for ground bait.

 We improve our holiday home every year so that sailors, birdwatchers, fishermen, walkers, holidaymakers, etc will enjoy their holiday and want to return.
 If we don`t offer what you want please tell us and we will try and offer it in future!